a-djebali/a-djebali.github.io/_posts/2018-01-29-etl-query-twitter-hadoop-sqoop-hive.md

 It's fairly easy to see that there is a good bit of complexity to this data structure.
 Since JSON can contain nested data structures, it becomes very hard to force JSON data into a standard relational schema.
 Processing JSON data in a relational database would likely require significant transformation, making the job much more cumbersome.

-Looking at this particular bit of JSON, there are some very interesting fields: At the very top, there is a
+Looking at this particular bit of JSON, there are some very interesting fields:
 * `retweeted_status` indicates that this tweet was retweeted by another user.
-If it wasn't, you would not have it.
+If it wasn't, you wouldn't have it.
 * `text` tweet's content
 * `url` tweet url
 * ... etc,

 Tweets also contain an entities element, which is a nested structure.
-It contains three arrays, the elements of which are all nested structures in their own right, as can be seen in the hashtags array, which has two entries.
-How do we deal with a record like this in Hive?
+It contains three arrays, the elements of which are all nested structures in their own right, as can be seen in the hashtags array, which has two entries. **How do we deal with a record like this in Hive?**

 ## Complex Data Structures

 Hive supports for a set of data structures that normally would either not exist in a relational database, or would require definition of custom types.
-There are all the usual players: integers, strings, floats, and the like, but the interesting ones are the more exotic maps, arrays, and structs.
+There are all the usual players: `integers`, `strings`, `floats`, and the like, but the interesting ones are the more exotic `maps`, `arrays`, and `structs`.
 Maps and arrays work in a fairly intuitive way, similar to how they work in many scripting languages:

 ```sql
 SELECT array_column[0] FROM table_name;